Break into Product Management with Product School Instructor, Fred Radford

 A lot of students here at Product School want to become a Product Manager, and for them, what is the single most important thing to do once they become a PM?

 So there’s the answer with all PM related things is, it depends.
-It depends on the company but there’s three or four things that are central to any company.
+It depends on the company but there are three or four things that are central to any company.
 One is you have to understand the culture early on and what is acceptable for PM’s to do and what is not.
 There might be more PMroles that are visionary focused or technical focused, maybe you have to be the scrum master, and if you don’t know that in advance you might have problems with that once you get going.
 That could be a problem.

 By understanding the culture of it, you realize how much of your day can be spent on visionary activities and how much of it is more tactical.
 Just triaging user stories and prioritizing bug reports that are coming in, so I think that’s an important component when you first get started, is figuring out what the culture is.